-The purpose of this course is to promote the dissemination of research findings through training on best practices in manuscript writing and interdisciplinary and inter-institutional collaboration in that process.
+The purpose of this 10-week course is to promote the dissemination of research findings through training on best practices in manuscript writing, with interdisciplinary and inter-institutional collaboration in that process.

 This course aims to reduce participants’ anxieties, speed up progress, elevate quality, and achieve success in writing competitive manuscripts for peer-reviewed journals.

 write an accurate and compelling title and abstract

 build a strong case for their work in the introduction